chill-cloud/base-project-python/README.md

-# Chill example project for Dart
+# Chill example project for Python

 Some steps for you to write code with this template: